OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 However, the same is **not recommended** for the SecretID.

-The reasons for this are simple.
 A SecretID, just like a password is _designed to expire_.
 In addition storing the SecretID would provide the capabililty to potentially retrieve all secrets as both the RoleID and SecretID would be available.

-We recommend that you consider the use of the more secure [Get wrapped SecretID](#get-wrapped-secretid) and [Unwrap SecretID and Login](#unwrap-secretid-login) step templates, as they use [best practises](#approle-best-practises).
+We recommend that you consider the use of the more secure [Get wrapped SecretID](#get-wrapped-secretid) and [Unwrap SecretID and Login](#unwrap-secretid-login) step templates, as they use one of the [best practises](#approle-best-practises) - **response wrapping**.

 If you do choose to use the AppRole login step template, we recommend you provide the SecretID at execution time using a sensitive [prompted variable](https://octopus.com/docs/projects/variables/prompted-variables).
 :::